corifeanu/corifeanu/README.md

-Hello hello to you!
+Data Scientist/Cloud technology: Azure(mostly) and AWS.
-🔭 I’m currently working @ OLALA.COM.AU as Cloud engineer.
-Develop & maintain Olala CMS (web application - SAAS in Amazon) and do data analysis (sales,inventory & marketing)
+🔭Currently working @ OLALA.COM.AU as Cloud engineer.
+Develop & maintain a SAAS application running in Amazon and do data analysis (sales, inventory & marketing) for company and its clients (Azure).
-🌱 I’m currently learning Data Science
-👯 I’m looking to collaborate on ... well not too much about this at this stage 🤔 I’m looking for help with using DevOps
+🌱 I’m currently improve myself (Power BI, AI engineer and DepOps) 👯 have bunch of project to make avilable public..it's going to happen.
-💬 Ask me about databases, cleaning, transforming
+💬 Chalange me with questions about databases, ML, CCN, NLP.
-📫 How to reach me: corifeanu@outlook.com
+📫 Reach me anytime @ corifeanu@outlook.com
 😄 Pronouns: he
-⚡ Fun fact: They say my brain is plastic and expandable if I learn too much and too quick.
-That I was afraid, all good as stay there and not expand too much.
+⚡ Plant lover (maintain a website: plantsrescue.com), love latione dance - beginer - intermediate and pasionate about psicology.